klahrich/chiefhustler/content/diary/investing-diary-0018.md

 categories: ["random"]
 ---

+_Disclaimer: this post is 100% nasal gazing.
+This will happen every once in a while, it's just part of my learning process.
+If you don't enjoy it, don't read it :)_

 ## The Writing Game

 It has been about 2 weeks since I've committed myself to writing everyday.